petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions/oauth-user-agent-yaml-configuration-reference.md

-# OAuth User Agent Client Extension Usage and Properties
+# OAuth User Agent YAML Configuration Reference

-OAuth user agent client extensions define OAuth2 application profiles in Liferay that are pre-configured with a `User Agent Application` client profile.
-This kind of authentication profile is required for API calls that are triggered by a specific user (for example, making a REST call to a Liferay API using your other [back-end client extensions](./back-end-client-extensions.md)).
+Here is a guide to setting up the definition for an OAuth user agent client extension in your `client-extension.yaml` file.

 ## Usage Details